schitresh/system-design/website_designs/ecommerce_and_services/2_uber.md

 ## Requirements
 - Functional Requirements
-  - Customers can requests a ride
+  - Customers can request a ride
   - Nearby drivers are notified about this request
     - Which they can accept or decline
   - Once a driver accepts